mParticle/docs/src/pages/integrations/onetrust/event/index.md

 -   Add the separate mParticle-OneTrust kit to your app
 -   Enable the integration in mParticle

 There may also be additional configuration required to implement the OneTrust UI for your application.
-Please consult the [OneTrust SDK Dev Portal](https://developer.onetrust.com/sdk/overview) for instructions
+Please consult the [OneTrust SDK Dev Portal](https://developer.onetrust.com/sdk/overview) for instructions.

 <aside class='warning'>Using the OneTrust kit requires access to private repositories maintained by OneTrust.
 Request access from your OneTrust consultant before beginning the implementation.</aside>